EdmontonPy/edmontonpy/README.rst

 EdmontonPy
 ==========

-A website devoted to promoting Python in Edmonton.
+A website devoted to promot Python in Edmonton.

 Getting Started
 ===============